Kidnapping of Ursula Herrmann: Civil case

 Ursula's brother, Michael Herrmann, brought a civil case before the district court of Augsburg against Mazurek in 2013, demanding €20,000 in compensation, because he had suffered sustained damage to his health through the criminal case.
 Michael had become increasingly convinced that Mazurek had been wrongfully convicted on faulty evidence, and that a court action would be a means of re-examining the case.

 The case came to trial in 2016.
 Despite opposition from judges who were aware of Michael Herrmann's motives in the proceedings, the trial continued for two years.
 Evidence debunking the tape recorder analysis was introduced, along with forensic analysis of the ransom notes that concluded that the author of the note was an educated native German speaker who was pretending to be a foreigner, and that the writing could not have been produced by Mazurek.

 The case was concluded in May 2018, with a verdict that ordered Mazurek to pay Herrmann €7000.
 In doing so, the court effectively affirmed that Mazurek had kidnapped Ursula Herrmann.

 In May 2019, Michael Herrmann presented new evidence to the judicial authorities concerning the ransom note.
 Herrmann alleged that traces of pressure from mathematical sketches corresponding to class work at the upper secondary level could be discerned in the note.

 Release

-Mazurek was scheduled for release in June 2023.
+Mazurek was released in June 2023 after 15 years in prison.